JuliaDynamics/Associations.jl/docs/src/index.md

   [independence testing](@ref examples_independence), and
   [network inference](@ref examples_network_inference).

-## Input data for CausalityTools.jl
+## Input data for Associations.jl

-Input data for CausalityTools.jl are given as:
+Input data for Associations.jl are given as:

 - Univariate *timeseries*, which are given as standard Julia `Vector`s.
 - Multivariate timeseries, *StateSpaceSets*, or *state space sets*, which are given as